rcznp/test_doc_2/MainActivity.md

 **Initial Screen Determination**: The app checks the user's login status and cached user ID to decide whether to initially display the LoginScreen or the HomeScreen.
 Deep linking (launching directly to a specific screen) is also supported.
 UI Setup: Jetpack Compose is used to build the UI, managed by the AppContent Composable.
 It passes down navigation functions, service control lambdas, and various state variables.

-**onResume()**: This lifecycle method ensures that if the user is logged in, has a cached ID, but has not yet enabled the necessary Accessibility Service, a prompt will be triggered.
+**onResume()**:  ensures that if the user is logged in, has a cached ID, but has not yet enabled the necessary Accessibility Service, a prompt will be triggered.

-**onDestroy()**: Crucially, this method unregisters all BroadcastReceivers, preventing memory leaks when the activity is destroyed.
+**onDestroy()**: unregisters all BroadcastReceivers, preventing memory leaks when the activity is destroyed.

 ### 2. Screen Navigation Flow
 ```mermaid